sree314/ostr-firmware/README.md

 This assumes you have a Linux system and you have `mpy-cross` installed.

+First, download an appropriate [adafruit circuitpython library bundle](https://circuitpython.org/libraries) in the 7.x series and store it in the `bundle/` directory.

 In the downloaded repository:

 ```
   mkdir build
   make
 ```

+This will prepare the files in the `build/` directory.

 Then assuming the robot is connected to `/run/media/xyz/CIRCUITPYTHON`, do: